 Native to North Queensland, it’s classed as a weed in areas like Brisbane.
 It’s been widely used in private gardens and by councils over the years on footpaths and parks so it’s scattered everywhere around Brisbane and likely here to stay.

-Stingless Bees like the resin inside the gumnut and load themselves up, and the seeds are accidentally stuck to their legs and transported back to the hive.
-A lot of seeds come off their legs at the entrance to the hive.
-This shouldn’t cause any problem, though you can remove the seeds if you think it’s blocking the entrance.
-Seeds can be taken inside and build up in to large collections inside.
+Stingless Bees like the resin inside the gumnut and load themselves up and the seeds are accidentally stuck to their legs and transported back to the hive.
+A lot of seeds come off their legs at the entrance to the hive so this shouldn’t cause any problem, though you can remove the seeds if you think it’s blocking the entrance.
+Seeds can be taken inside and build up in to large collections.
 It’s commonly thought that this isn’t really a problem.
 Apart from taking up a small amount of space inside the colony it doesn’t seem to have any negative effects on the colony.

-There are some reports of large build ups of the seed and thought that it caused problems like clogging up the hives or has lead to the death of a colony but there’s no research in to this and the majority of experienced bee keepers say it doesn’t cause any problems.
+There are some reports of large build ups of the seed and that it caused problems like clogging up the hives or has lead to the death of a colony but there’s no research on this and the majority of experienced bee keepers say it doesn’t cause any problems.
 I’ve seen large seed collections inside colonies though the colony was still quite healthy and strong.

 Some bee keepers create Cadaghi seed traps which might consist of a rough material that the bees walk through or over and the seeds are caught in the material before entering the hive.